Taxation of trusts is ‘complex’ says wealth management expert

 Trusts can offer people control and protection but the taxation position can be “complex”, according to a wealth management expert.

-Housing Secretary Angela Rayner has faced mounting pressure after it emerged she failed to pay enough stamp duty on a flat she bought in Hove this year.
+Angela Rayner faced mounting pressure after it emerged she failed to pay enough stamp duty on a flat she bought in Hove this year.

+Ms Rayner resigned from Government after Sir Keir Starmer’s ethics adviser found she had breached the ministerial code over her underpayment of stamp duty on a seaside flat.

+Sir Laurie Magnus said the outgoing deputy prime minister had “acted with integrity”, but failed to “heed the caution” contained within legal advice she received when buying the £800,000 property in Hove.

 Ms Rayner said that she had bought the Hove property after selling her stake in another home to her son’s trust.